zainafzal08/HodgePodge-Alpha/README.md

   - you only need this function if you use the same setup for the reccomended bot getHelp command
   - this must return a help obj with a list of tuples with 2 fields + 1 optional field under the name "cmds" and a link to a full documentation website/file under "docs". cmds are composed of The command, an description and a optional description.
   - This will be formatted and sent to a chat if someone types in "<bot name> help with <module name>"

+Then your bot just simply uses the parser to call these modules.
+Take a look at Hodge Podge.
+My pride and joy

 ## Utility classes